Protein is an important part of a healthy diet.

 One tablespoon of Parmesan cheese contains 1.5 g protein with just 21 total calories.

-It’s a low-calorie cheese with lower lactose content and great for weight loss.
+It’s a low-calorie cheese with lower lactose content and is great for weight loss.

 Like most other cheeses, Parmesan cheese is high in sodium so be careful to limit yourself to one serving per day.